-Catholic Charities Community Services is deeply committed to enhancing and strengthening the independence, inclusion, and individuality of persons with disabilities as well as those who are living with HIV/AIDS.
+Catholic Charities Community Services, in conjunction with Catholic Charities of the Diocese of Rochester and those we serve, is deeply committed to enhancing and strengthening the independence, inclusion, and individuality of persons with disabilities and those who are living with significant health challenges.

-We integrate service delivery, advocacy, and education to foster individual and community empowerment.
-In conjunction with those we serve, we promote the self worth of all individuals to live with dignity as people of God.
+We provide services that support, coordinate, advocate, and educate in order to foster individual and community empowerment.
+We strive to build a just and compassionate society for all individuals to live with dignity as people of God.

 Catholic Charities has a long and rich history of service to those in greatest need in the United States.
 Catholic Charities Community Services is no exception.